Brewster High School (Brewster, New York): Marching Band

-In 2013 the band performed at the Saint Patrick's Day Parade in Dublin and Limerick in the Republic of Ireland.
+In 2013, the band performed at the Saint Patrick's Day Parade in Dublin and Limerick in the Republic of Ireland.

-In 2017, the band started annually performing at Madison Square Garden during the 2K Empire Classic if a college/university's pep band can't perform themselves.
-In 2017, this was for Texas A&M University, 2018 for Cal Berkeley, and again in 2019 for Berkley.
-In 2018 the band started to perform annually during the June Relay for Life.
+In 2017, the band started annually performing at Madison Square Garden during the 2K Empire Classic if a college or university's pep band wasn't able to perform themselves.
+In 2017, this was for Texas A&M University, 2018 for Cal Berkeley, and again in 2019 for Berkeley.
+In 2018, the band started to perform annually during the June Relay for Life.

-In 2021 the band was due to go to Rome with the NJROTC colour guard (which normally accompany them to events), but this was cancelled due to the COVID-19 pandemic in the United States.
+In 2021, the band was due to go to Rome with the NJROTC Color Guard, which normally accompany them to events.
+However, this was canceled due to the COVID-19 pandemic.

-The current organisation of the band includes:
+The current organization of the band includes: